 -DWITH_LTO=1CMake option now works on macOS.
 (Bug #30125902)

-From MySQL 8.0.20, you can enable binary log transaction compression on a MySQL server instance.
+You can now enable binary log transaction compression on a MySQL server instance.
 When binary log transaction compression is enabled, transaction payloads are compressed using the zstd algorithm, and then written to the server's binary log file as a single event (a

 You can enable binary log transaction compression on a MySQL server instance using the